-Phoenix Point Beginner Tips - Geoscape
+Phoenix Point Beginner Guide - Geoscape

 The gameplay of Phoenix Point is essentially split into two different genres.
 Combat is turn-based strategy, as you might expect from games like XCOM.
 Meanwhile, the Geoscape takes a more grand-strategy approach, requiring players to to explore, research, build bases, equip your troops, and more.
 It all sounds quite overwhelming, so it can be difficult to understand where to begin.
 Players start with a single base in Phoenix Point, as well as a squad of soldiers that can be transported via aircraft.